Themaister/slang-shaders/spec/SHADER_SPEC.md

 Also note that SPIR-V cannot be generated from legacy shader versions such as #version 100 (ES 2.0) or #version 120 (GL 2.1).

 The frontend will use reflection on the resulting SPIR-V file in order to deduce what each element in the UBO or what each texture means.
-The main two types of data passed to shaders are read-only and can be classified as:
+The main types of data passed to shaders are read-only and can be classified as:

  - `uniform sampler2D`: This is used for input textures, framebuffer results and lookup-textures.
  - `uniform Block { };`: This is used for any constant data which is passed to the shader.